• Inbound Receiving Systems vs Outbound Shipping

 A great example of this is seasonality.
 An eCommerce business that sells products that are popular as gifts will likely see a surge in orders around the holidays.
 That surge necessitates bringing in additional labor.
 As the warehouse grows, this added need gets greater.
 But onboarding a fresh crew at those seasonal spikes is not a sustainable growth strategy.

 Flexibility is not always seasonal, though.
-A warehouse might also need to adjust if it launches a new product line, forms a new partnership, or offers a new service (for example product kitting).
+A warehouse might also need to adjust if it launches a new product line, forms a new partnership, or offers a new service (for example, product kitting).
 Such adjustments take time and resources to implement, and decision-makers must consider the trade-off between those adjustments and the new venture’s profitability.

 How does a manual operation deal with these changes?
 The best they can do is hire and fire additional labor in waves.
 That’s not true flexibility.